Renobird/TextformatterAccordion/README.md

 # Textformatter Accordion 1.1.1

 This Textformatter module for ProcessWire allows you to designate areas in a single textarea to be converted to an collapsed accordion list.

+##### To define an accordion item
+Put 5+ hyphens '-----Your Title Here' on a single line (within paragraph tags) to specify a title for the accordion item.
+The paragraphs below will be collapsed.

+##### To end an accordion group
-Put 5+ hyphens '-----Your Title Here' on a single line (within paragraph tags) to create specify title the paragraphs below will be collapsed.
-To end a group of accordion items and return to regular textarea content put exactly 5 slashes on a single line '/////' (within paragraph tags).
-You can designate as many accordions as you like.
+To end a group of accodrion items and return to regular textarea content, put exactly 5 slashes on a single line '/////' (within paragraph tags).

-This markup pattern for this module is based on the **[TextformatterPagination](https://github.com/ryancramerdesign/TextformatterPagination)** plugin with the idea that they could be interchangeable.
+The markup pattern for this module is based on the **[TextformatterPagination](https://github.com/ryancramerdesign/TextformatterPagination)** plugin with the idea that they could be interchangeable.

 ## How to install